Ranch Tamri

 Common questions

-Is it better to stay in Agadir or Taghazout?
+Is it better to stay in Taghazout or Agadir?

 Is Taghazout too quiet for a first trip?